 Cons: The Pine Tree gloves won’t protect against thorns or other sharp objects.

-2. Leather Gardening Gloves by Fir Tree
+2. Fir Tree Leather Gardening Gloves

 For gardeners who are proud of their rose bushes but would prefer to not have arms filled with battle scars, there are the Leather Gardening Gloves by Fir Tree.
 Made from genuine goatskin leather, the full coverage gloves are designed to protect users from thorns and other sharp objects that can impede their ability to comfortably work in a garden.
 The durable cowhide sleeve keeps users protected from thorns and the 100 percent leather gloves have natural breathability that makes them comfortable to wear even in warm weather.
 The softness of the gloves makes it easy for users to maintain full hand dexterity and the six available sizes help to ensure a snug and secure fit.
 The puncture-resistant gloves are designed for rose bushes but can also be used for pruning prickly bushes and handling a cactus.